My recent column on how the Social Security earnings cap is applied during the first year of retirement triggered several more questions.

 The individual expects to earn $41,580 from January through October.
 That is $1,500 over the annual earnings limit of $40,080 for people who turn 66 this year.

 During that period, Social Security would withhold $500 in benefits — $1 for every $3 earned over the limit ($1,500/3 = $500) — in the months leading up to the 66th birthday.

-Then, beginning in February 2013, the person would have received his or her normal $600 benefit, and would be paid that amount each month for the remainder of the year.
-The individual would receive the remaining $100 (the excess amount withheld from the first check, $600-$500 = $100) in January 2014.
+Then, beginning in February 2013, the person would have received his or her normal $600 benefit, and this amount would be paid to each moth for the remainder of the year.
+The individual would receive the remaining $100 (the excess amount withheld from the first check, $600-$500=$100) in January 2014.